Find out everything you need to know about the Disneyland Magic Key Pass from someone who uses it all the time.

 Benefits:

-- It includes standard theme park parking at Mickey & Friends and Pixar Pals Parking Structures or the Toy Story Parking Area.
+• This Magic Key includes standard theme park parking at the Mickey & Friends Parking Structure, Pixar Pals Parking Structure, and Toy Story Parking Area.

 Believe Key [Currently Available For Renewal Only]